cchurch/api-docs/source/includes/_sample_code.md

 ## Making API Calls With Curl
 <!--===================================================================-->

 In this section, we will walk you through the process of making API requests using the ‘curl’ command line tool.
-The Eagle Eye APIs are platform agnostic and we use them to create the web, Android, and iOS Eagle Eye clients.
+The Eagle Eye APIs are platform agnostic and we use them to create the web, Android and iOS Eagle Eye clients.
 Curl is a tool for transferring data to and from a server, using a wide range of supported protocols, including HTTP/HTTPS, which is what we are interested in.
 Curl can be installed by going to this site. http://curl.haxx.se/

 With curl installed, the next step is to log in and have a valid session, so that we can freely use any of the APIs.
 Logging in, is a two step process consisting of authentication and authorization.
 The authentication API takes in 2 parameters.
 Our curl common will look like this.
 The [USERNAME] and [PASSWORD] need to be valid for the API request to return successfully